Back Pain Mystery Solved… It Was Lyme Disease

 Clinical Takeaway

-After 37 years treating Lyme disease, back pain doesn’t always follow the rules—you don’t need joint swelling, fever, or a textbook presentation.
-Lyme disease can inflame nerve roots (radiculitis), creating symptoms that mimic sciatica or disc-related pain without visible structural damage on MRI.
-When back pain is unresponsive to treatment and comes with symptoms that don’t add up—fatigue, brain fog, neurologic symptoms—look deeper, because sometimes it’s not the spine but an infection you didn’t know was there.
+Back pain does not always follow mechanical rules.
+Lyme disease can inflame nerve roots (radiculitis), creating symptoms that mimic sciatica or disc-related pain without visible structural damage.
+When back pain is unresponsive to treatment and comes with symptoms that don’t add up—fatigue, brain fog, neurologic symptoms—consider a broader explanation.

 Frequently Asked Questions